Valiantsin2021/AT_JS_HT3_Valiantsin_Lutchanka/Readme.md

 7. Response json schema validation for upload, check metadata and delete file scenarios.
 8. Pre-request scripts for shared tests for various test cases to save in environmental variables
 9. Add Jenkins_local_host_log with job results on the local machine
+10. Add Jenkins_job_folder with local builds and config

 ## Setup: